PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

         \alpha_t(\mathbf{x}) = \mathbb{E}\left[\operatorname{KL}\left[p(f|\mathcal{D}_t,\mathbf{x},y)\parallel p(f|\mathcal{D}_t)\right]\middle|\mathbf{x}\right].
     $$

-This is not analytically tractable.
+In general, this acquisition function is not analytically tractable.
 However, MacKay proves a useful formula that connects the expected information gain to the expected difference in the entropy of the model distribution before and after the observation.
 The differential entropy is: